TravelModellingGroup/Documentation/tmg-documentation/1.6/gtamodel/guides/mode_choice.md

 ### Carpool

-The carpool mode in GTAModel V4.0 is meant to represent inter household passenger trips, including taxi.
+The carpool mode in GTAModel V4.0 is meant to represent inter household passenger trips, including taxi (GTAModel V4.0 only).
 Explicitly this does not include passenger trips facilitated by household members.

 ### DAT (Drive-Access-Transit)